 Did you know that by keeping your home (reasonably) clean and your housewares (more or less) well maintained, you’re doing a hefty favor to your health?
-Yes, your heroic effort to wrestle that vacuum hose into every last corner is, in fact, making the air in your home cleaner.
+Yes, your heroic efforts to wrestle that vacuum hose into every last corner and maintain a clean shower head are, in fact, making the air in your home cleaner.
 And clean indoor air means healthier lungs, fewer sick days, and higher-quality sleep, among many other things—even more so than clean outdoor air.

 “We spend about 93 percent of our lives indoors, another 5 percent in transit, and only 2 percent outdoors,” says Richard Shaughnessy, Ph.D., the program director of indoor air research at the University of Tulsa, in Oklahoma.
 Also, as we weatherize our homes for energy-efficiency, less air can float in and out of our spaces.
 The result: Irritants (like dust and mold) and airborne chemicals (like lead, toluene, and volatile organic compounds, or VOCs) are trapped inside with us, and we breathe them in.

 Although the levels of these types of pollutants are often very low compared with, say, what’s puffed out of a car exhaust or a cigarette, small amounts from all those disparate sources add up.
 Overall, the air indoors can be more polluted than the air outdoors by a factor of two, says Elizabeth Matsui, a pediatric allergist and immunologist at the Johns Hopkins Children’s Center, in Baltimore, and the chair of the Environmental Exposures and Respiratory Health Committee of the American Academy of Allergy, Asthma, and Immunology.